The Art of Publishing: A Step-by-Step Guide for Scientists

 It is crucial to carefully read and respond to reviewer comments, addressing each comment in a clear and respectful manner.
 If you disagree with a reviewer's comment, provide a well‑reasoned explanation and supporting evidence.

 Once all reviewer comments have been addressed, resubmit your revised manuscript for further evaluation.
-It is important to ensure that all revisions are clearly marked and that the revised manuscript adheres to the journal's formatting and style guidelines.
+Ensure that all revisions are clearly marked and that the revised manuscript adheres to the journal's formatting and style guidelines.

 Step 4: Publication and Dissemination